 Generally, there are two parameters used in the assessment of internal controls: assessment of the design and assessment of operating effectiveness.
 Assessment of the design ensures that a control was developed or designed to address the risk of material misstatement.
 Operating effectiveness is concerned with the fact that the control is actually operated or executed as designed.

 Step 3 is specifically concerned with controls’ design.
 Walk-throughs are performed by following one transaction from the beginning to the end.
-In practice, that boils down to testing one instance of a control.
-For example, let’s say the control in question has to do with matching PO with the vendor invoice and delivery note (a 3-way match).
+In practice, a walk-through is based on testing of one instance of a control.
+Let’s say the control in question has to do with matching PO with the vendor invoice and delivery note (a 3-way match).
 A tester can select one set of 3 documents and check how the match works.
 We address the documentation of the walk-through as part of Step 4 below.

 Step 4: Test and document results of testing over key internal controls to ensure they operate effectively.
 Evaluate exceptions.